 Path of Exile is a complicated game, and there are literally hundreds of possible builds that are viable in the endgame.
 Guides for these can be found all over the internet.
 However, many of these builds require specific items, or don't gain their main skills until later in the game.
-In this section, you'll find 18 Guided Builds, one for each of the Ascendancy Classes (except for the Ascendant, who you won't have access to on your first playthrough).
+In this section, you'll find Guided Builds, one for each class (except for the Ascendant, who you won't have access to on your first playthrough).
 Each of them walks you through the basic mechanics of its core skills and guides your gem choices during the main story campaign.

 The builds featured here are not fully optimized.
 You can find better, stronger builds abusing whatever the strongest skill of the day is all over the internet, if that's the sort of thing you're worried about.
 But they're all playable into the endgame at various levels of power, and have:

 - Main skills available before the end of Act 1.
 That way, if you find that a skill doesn't really suit your style, you'll find out quickly and won't have to replay much to restart as another build.
 Note that the power level of these builds can vary as you level; focus on the feel of the build and trust that it will be at least playably viable in the late-game.

 - No specific items required to function.
 You won't need to spend any of your currency to buy items, although you will obviously be able to pick up some more powerful pieces if you do.

 - A wide range of skills.
 The skills featured in these builds form a cross-section of the available skills in Path of Exile, covering different playstyles and sections of the tree.